rabipelais/Flutter-Facebook-Sign-In-Plugin/README.md

 ```
 loginWithReadPermissions(List<String> permissions)
 ```
 `loginWithReadPermissions` logs the user in with the given read permissions.
+This function is asynchronous.
 - params:
     - `List<String> permissions`:  A list of permissions the developer wants.
+- returns:
+    - `Future<String> token`

 A full list of permissions can be found here: https://developers.facebook.com/docs/facebook-login/permissions/
 #### Usage
 ```
-FacebookSignIn.loginWithReadPermissions(read);
+await FacebookSignIn.loginWithReadPermissions(read);
 ```

 ### Login with Publish Permissions:
 ```
 loginWithPublishPermissions(List<String> permissions)
 ```
 `loginWithPublishPermissions` logs the user in with the given publish permissions.
+This function is asynchronous.
 - params:
     - `List<String> permissions`:  A list of permissions the developer wants.
+- returns:
+    - `Future<String> token`

  A full list of permissions can be found here: https://developers.facebook.com/docs/facebook-login/permissions/
 #### Usage
 ```
-FacebookSignIn.loginWithPublishPermissions(publish);
+await FacebookSignIn.loginWithPublishPermissions(publish);
 ```

 ### Logging out
 ```
 logout()
 ```
 `logout` logs out the currently signed in user.
+This function is asynchronous.
+- returns:
+    - `Future<String> success`
 #### Usage
 ```
 FacebookSignIn.logout();